dylanlan/dylanlan.github.io/_posts/2024-01-13-temuair-records.md

 ### Number of Legend Marks
 (Whoa, meta!!
 Coming soon!)

-# Banked Items
-These records are related to how many of a certain

-### Gold Bars?
-(Coming soon!)

-### Veltain Ore?
-(Coming soon!)

-### Light Belts
+# Most Banked Light Belts
+This award goes to the Aisling who currently owns the most Light Belt items in their bank account.

-Awarded to Mighty Warrior Protein, who as of Deoch 201, has banked over 1,00 Light Belts since his birth in Deoch 108.
+It is currently awarded to the Mighty Warrior Protein, who as of Deoch 201, has banked over 1,00 Light Belts since his birth in Deoch 108.
+That's more than 1 Light Belt per Deoch!!
+Incredible!!

-Surely no other Aisling has a higher count than this, right??
+Surely no other Aisling has a higher count than this.

 (Screenshot excluded for brevity.
 You can certainly trust Protein - he would never lie!!)

-### Etc etc??
-(Coming soon??)

 # Speedruns
 A collection of quests or bosses that were completed in the quickest time, perhaps?